intel/tdx/Documentation/virt/kvm/api.rst

 The KVM_SET_MEMORY_REGION does not allow fine grained control over memory allocation and is deprecated.

-For TDX guest, deleting/moving memory slot loses guest memory contents.
+For TDX guest, deleting/moving memory region loses guest memory contents.
+Read only region isn't supported.
+Only as-id 0 is supported.

 4.36 KVM_SET_TSS_ADDR